-Being productive working from home has been a challenge, while My whole family is working and schooling together.
+Do you want to focus on being productive instead of busy?
+Being productive working from home has been a challenge, while my whole family is working and schooling together.

-Whether you run a business out of your home or you are working remotely, you have more than likely struggled at some point with the distractions that being at home brings.
+Whether you run a business out of your home or you are working remotely, you have more than likely struggled at some point with the distractions that being at home can bring.

 Sure, there are plenty of benefits to working from home.
 You can roll out of bed straight into your home office, you have reduced commuting time, you save money on travel costs and food and you can work in your pajamas if you are not on a Zoom call!

 It is actually thought that in most situations, working from home can result in greater levels of productivity, with as many as nine in ten people believing that working remotely makes them work smarter and harder.
 Not only that, it helps people maintain that often-elusive work-life balance.